Gay, Georgia: Arts and culture

-The town of Gay hosts a "Cotton Pickin' Fair" on the first weekend of every May and October.
+The Cotton Fair, founded in 1972 and formerly called the "Cotton Pickin’ Fair", is held in Gay, Georgia each May and October.
+The name was changed during a rebranding intended to preserve the fair’s legacy and avoid terminology with painful historical connotations.

 The town was featured in Season 2, Episode 1 of Queer Eye on Netflix.

 The Netflix show Barbecue Showdown Season 3 was filmed in Gay.

 In the movie Till, the scene with Emmett Till speaking to and whistling at Carolyn Bryant at Bryant's Grocery and Meat Market was filmed at Gay.